jhfelix/jhfelix/README.md

 <p>

-  🌱 I'm an Engineering, studying to become a developer soon. </br>
+  🌱 I'm an Engineer, studying to become a developer soon. </br>
      :computer: From Brazil Living in Hungary </br>
      🔭 Interested in working with Front end or Back end, and currently learning about Javascript,ReactJS, NodeJS and Python.
     </br>